-The airport Master Plan is the principal blueprint for the future coordinated development of the airport and establishes the strategic vision for the economic and efficient use of the airport over a 20 year planning period.
+The Airport Master Plan establishes a clear vision for aviation and non-aviation activities at the Airport.
 The Master Plan is revised every five years as governed by the Airports Act 1996.

 Find below all the necessary guidelines and application forms for development and building activities at Moorabbin Airport: